-We'll continue to measure the impact of our Travel Plan through biennial travel surveys and through a review of the impact of specific measures; ensuring it remains a relevant and effective strategy for reducing the environmental impact of travel.
+We'll continue to measure the impact of our Travel Plan through biennial travel surveys and by reviewing the impact of specific measures; ensuring that the Plan remains relevant and effective strategy for reducing the environmental impact of travel.

 Key to the success of any travel plan is effective partnership working.
-The measures and ongoing monitoring of the success of the Travel Plan will be delivered in partnership with the Students' Union and a range of key internal and external stakeholders to ensure the travel issues faced by both staff and students are at the heart of the Travel Plan and to reflect on changing travel needs over time.
+The measures and ongoing monitoring of the success of the Travel Plan will be delivered in partnership with the Students' Union and a range of key internal and external stakeholders to ensure that the travel issues faced by both staff and students are at the heart of the Plan to ensure it reflects changing travel needs over time.